codatio/codat-docs/docs/integrations/banking/plaid/banking-plaid.md

 :::tip Instant Auth and Instant Match

-Within our Plaid integration, we support [Instant Auth](https://plaid.com/docs/auth/coverage/instant/#instant-auth) and enable the fallback to [Instant Match](https://plaid.com/docs/auth/coverage/instant/#instant-match) as standard where Instant Auth is not available.
-These functionalities provide almost 7,000 financial institutions with credential-based login.
+Within our Plaid integration, we support [Instant Auth](https://plaid.com/docs/auth/coverage/instant/#instant-auth), and enable the fallback to [Instant Match](https://plaid.com/docs/auth/coverage/instant/#instant-match) as standard where Instant Auth is not available.
+These functionalities provide credential-based login for almost 7,000 financial institutions.
 :::

 ## Data mappings between Plaid and Codat